tulikachaudhury/Attitude-Control-of-a-Cubesat-Satellite-with-Reaction-Wheels-CAD-track-/README.md

 # Attitude-Control-of-a-Cubesat-Satellite-with-Reaction-Wheels-CAD-track-
-Designing a 3U cubesat satellite with at least 3 mutually perpendicular reaction wheels for attitude control, wheel mounting brackets, motor housing and structural supports.
+Designing a 3U cubesat satellite with at T3 mutually perpendicular reaction wheels for attitude control, wheel mounting brackets, motor housing and structural supports.
 Ensure the design is dimensionally consistent and physically plausible.

 <ins>The decision to use a 3U form factor</ins>
 | Parameter         | 1U        | 2U       | 3U        |